 The Ernst Ludwig Ehrlich Studienwerk wants to enable its scholarship holders to decide in a reflective and knowledgeable way on how the religious dimension of Judaism is relevant to their everyday lives.
-In addition, ELES encourages the scholarship holders to implement what they have learned as part of the non-material support programme in scholarship initiatives, student organisations such as Hillel and, above all, in their respective communities.
+In addition, ELES encourages the scholarship holders to implement what they have learned as part of the non-material support programme in scholarship initiatives, student organisations and, above all, in their respective communities.

 The foundation of the praxis seminars is always the joint Shabbat celebration with a corresponding introduction to the content.
 After all, Shabbat is a central and constitutive holiday for Judaism.
 Each seminar is supplemented by another important dimension of religious practice.
 All practices are celebrated in both orthodox and liberal ways.
-Individual and group discussions with the religious facilitators create space for personal and religious guidance of the scholarship holders.

 The praxis colleges also provide insights into the local Jewish history of the respective meeting place and contribute to the revival of Jewish student life in remote regions and small communities.
 In areas where there are few religious offerings for young Jews, the scholarship holders organise activities in cooperation with the local communities.
 In this way, the praxis seminars help strengthen both the religious identity of the students and the Jewish communities in Germany.